solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

 ## Abstract

 ### Workshop
-In this workshop, you will ...
+In this workshop design session, you will design and implement a solution that combines Azure Databricks with Azure Machine Learning to build, train and deploy the machine learning and deep learning models.
+You will learn:
+- Use of automated machine learning and understanding of its capabilities
+- Use of model explainability features
+- Model lifecycle management from training in Azure Databricks to deployment for use in batch and real-time inferencing scenarios
+- Deep learning models for NLP in text classification and forecasting against time-series data
+- To compare PyTorch and Keras for deep learning

-At the end of this workshop, you will be better able to [deliver, demonstrate, solve, present, migrate, build, design, architect, construct, modify] ….
+At the end of this workshop, you will be better able to design and implement solutions leveraging the Azure Machine Learning service and Azure Databricks.

 ### Whiteboard design session
-In this whiteboard design session, you will work in a group to ...
+In this whiteboard design session, you will work with a group to design a solution that combines Azure Databricks with Azure Machine Learning to build, train and deploy the machine learning and deep learning models.
+You will learn:
+- Use of automated machine learning and understanding of its capabilities
+- Use of model explainability features
+- Model lifecycle management from training in Azure Databricks to deployment for use in batch and real-time inferencing scenarios
+- Deep learning models for NLP in text classification and forecasting against time-series data
+- To compare PyTorch and Keras for deep learning

-At the end of this whiteboard design session, you will be better able to [deliver, demonstrate, solve, present, migrate, build, design, architect, construct, modify] ….
+At the end of this whiteboard design session, you will be better able to design solutions leveraging the Azure Machine Learning service and Azure Databricks.

 ### Hands-on lab